Entrywise preservers of sign regularity: Introduction and main results

 \item[(iii)] For $d\geq3:$ same form as in case (a)(ii). \end{itemize} \end{itemize} \end{itemize} \end{utheorem}

 \begin{rem} Note that entrywise preservers of all $2\times2$ SSR matrices are not covered by the above theorem.
 This case is addressed separately in Lemma~\ref{Lemma_2by2_SSR}. \end{rem}

 We conclude this discussion of our main results with two remarks.
 First, SSR matrices are harder to analyze than TP matrices, which have been the focus of tremendous study in the literature.
 This paper is an attempt to better understand the more challenging picture of preservers of SSR matrices.
-Second, it is striking that the solutions to this more challenging preserver problem, are rather ``clean'' in their structured form.
+Second, it is striking that the solutions to this more challenging preserver problem have a structured and precise form as in the above results.